narenz/nodeSpider/README.md

 - Better unit test coverage.
 - Nested crawling i.e more than one level.
 - To use promises instead of callbacks.
-- To use test runner.
+- To use test runner and module bundlers.